ThomasGultzow/starter-hugo-academic/content/authors/admin/_index.md

 first_name: Thomas
 ---

-I am a researcher in the field of (health) behaviour and I am passionate about empowering people to make informed decisions about their health, well-being, and societal issues.
-My expertise lies in understanding how informed decision making influences behaviour and optimising (digital) tools to support both informed decision making as well as autonomous behaviour change.
-I also research how communication – both online and offline – influences decision-making processes and behaviour.
-As an advocate of transparency and trust in science, I strive to make research accessible and useful.
+I am a passionate researcher in the field of behaviour and decision making, specialising in informed decision making, behaviour change, and the influence of digital communication and interventions.
+My focus spans a variety of topics, ranging from sexual and reproductive health to the disclosure of mental health issues and climate change.
+In essence, anything related to behaviour and decision making, as well as its support, captures my interest.
+Additionally, I am a strong advocate for social justice, aiming to ensure that everyone is visible in research.
+I actively work to integrate these principles into our research to promote an inclusive approach.
 In addition, I am an experienced teacher.
 From being a tutor to coordinating courses, I've helped students develop skills that go beyond the classroom.

 Before I started working as a researcher, I worked as a paediatric nurse in Germany.